-Cybersecurity remains a top priority in every industry—and it’s a priority that is growing as cloud technologies become more essential to driving business operations, innovation and value.
+Cybersecurity remains a top priority in every industry—and it’s a priority that is growing as cloud technologies become more essential to driving business operations, innovation, and value.
 Cloud technologies can come with inherent complexity.
-Increasingly, cyber must become a core component of a cloud migration to reliably support business value and give organisations the confidence to evolve as their needs change.
+Increasingly, cyber must become a core component of a cloud migration to reliably support business value and give organizations the confidence to evolve as their needs change.

 A panel of cloud transformation specialists from Deloitte and HPE share insights on how to enable a “cyber first” approach that embeds security into an ongoing journey of digital transformation—while positioning enterprises to evolve amid constant disruption.

-Novak calls for enterprises to recognise the downstream impact they have on society as they contemplate their level of investment in and commitment to cybersecurity.
+Novak calls for enterprises to recognize the downstream impact they have on society as they contemplate their level of investment in and commitment to cybersecurity.
 As an example, she points to a May 2021 ransomware attack that took a major US fuel pipeline offline, ultimately driving fuel prices to highs not seen in years.
 A month later, consumers were still feeling the impact.
-“I think everybody needs to recognise the downstream effect an enterprise can have on the overall population and make the right investment in cybersecurity a priority.”
+“I think everybody needs to recognize the downstream effect an enterprise can have on the overall population, and make the right investment in cybersecurity a priority.”

 The Achilles Heel in the fight against cyber-attacks is the reaction time it takes to notice something is happening.
 “One of the problems we have as security professionals,” says Hussain, “is there are so many tools and so many point-in-time solutions.”
 He recommends companies start relying on smarter tools and processes, like AI and BL, to build in proactive and predictive capabilities.